bhavikajalli/Graph-Analysis-and-Clustering/README.md

 node2   1
 node3   2
 ```
-All the graph created were visualized using the tool Gephi.
+All the graphs created were visualized using the tool Gephi (https://gephi.org/).